stealjs/steal-tools/doc/transform.md

       // true by default.
       removeDevelopmentCode: true,

-      // Transpile the code to either "amd","steal","cjs" or "global".
+      // Transpile the code to either "amd", "steal", "cjs" or "global".
       // "global", the default, allows the file to work without any module loader.
       format: "global",